facebookarchive/django-workload/services/cassandra/README.md

 ## Requirements
 This directory sets up a Cassandra NoSQL server.

-The server binds to *all network interfaces* so this should only be run in a firewalled environment.

 ## Setup
 This setup relies on the host system having Cassandra installed, we merely provide configuration as needed.